praneetheddu/CoffeeBot4180/README.md

 ## System Architecture
 The Architecture is divided into two sections: Motor Control and Pumping.
 Raspberry Pi handles the pumping while the mBed controls the Motor Driver.
 Raspberry Pi interfaces with the mBed serially via USB cable.
-A 12V/5A Power Supply supplies power to the motor dirver, perastaltic pumps, and LED strip.
+A 12V/5A Power Supply supplies power to the motor dirver, perastaltic pumps, and LED strip.<br/><br/>

 ![SysArch Diagram](https://github.com/praneetheddu/CoffeeBot/blob/master/Untitled%20Diagram.jpg)

 ### Motor Control